SolomonMM876/Myco_comp_barrier_to_restoration/README.md

 ## Notes

-- `analysis.Rmd` is the primary reproducible entry point.
+- `Myco_Comp_Restoration_Barrier.Rmd` is the primary reproducible entry point.
   Most analyses are coded inline.
 One folder is sourced externally:
   - `R_scripts/hmsc/dataPrep_hmsc_*.R` — HMSC data prep & model fitting
     (sourced only if the `hmsc-run-models` chunk is uncommented)
-- `R_scripts/Site_maps.R` standalone script retained for to generate manuscript plots
+- `R_scripts/Site_maps.R` standalone script retained to generate manuscript plots
 - All paths in the `R_scripts/hmsc/` scripts resolve relative to `proj_root` (set automatically via `here::here()` when sourced from the Rmd).
 - HMSC models are **never re-fit** during a normal knit — only pre-saved